noctux/philote/README.md

 Ansible is build around a collection of modules that get send to the remote host to execute different tasks or collect information.
 Those modules are implemented in python.
-However on embedded systems such as routers, ressources, in particular flash memory are scarse and a python runtime often not available.
+However on embedded systems such as routers, resources, in particular flash memory are scarce and a python runtime often not available.

 Those modules communicate with the ansible-toolsuite via well defined interfaces and are executed via ssh.
 As each module is a standalone program, there is no